backdrop-contrib/mailsystem/README.md

 + smtp
 + views send

+## Update

+The functionality in this module is now in core.
+So if no other modules depend on this, it can safely be uninstalled.

 ## Installation

-- Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.
++ Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.

 ## Configuration